PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAWSexample/README.md

 server, this is the right time to state it.

 > 1. Deploy a cluster
-> 2. Install AWS CDK
+> 2. Configure cluster communication
-> 3. Deploy architecture with CDK
+> 3. Deploy nodes
-> 4. Deploy application with CDK
+> 4. Deploy application with kubectl CLI
+>   a.
+Save the file named eks-sample-deployment.yaml , located at the directory path: ~/Allfiles/Chapter5/paasAWSexample/ to your local machine.
+>   b.
+Save the file named eks-sample-service.yaml , located at the directory path: ~/Allfiles/Chapter5/paasAWSexample/ to your local machine.

 ## Features